quat1024/garden/garden/lingo-2.md

 Found and solved The Lionized, got infinite-E. Seems powerful...!

-Found and solved The Nuanced, got infinite-N. There is still a sign saying "TORE (add 2) -> 6" that I don't have the letters for.
+Found and solved The Nuanced, got infinite-N. ~~There is still a sign saying "TORE (add 2) -> 6" that I don't have the letters for.~~ Solved it later.

 Probably did some other stuff.